-Since it is not clear cut for use, despite the outlined law, it is always best to err on the side of caution and not to use another person’s images without explicit permission.
+Since it is not clear cut for use, despite the outlined law, it is always best to err on the side of caution and not use another person’s images without explicit permission.
 Here are some alternatives:

 - get a license from the private individual for use

 - purchase from stock photography companies that provide an accompanying license

 - seek out sites that have Creative Common Licenses